bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'box_edit'``
 * menu icon: |box_edit_icon|

-The BoxEditTool allows drawing, dragging, and deleting ``Rect`` glyphs on one or more renderers by editing the underlying ``ColumnDataSource`` data.
-Like other drawing tools, the renderers that are to be edited must be supplied explicitly as a list:
+The BoxEditTool() allows you to draw, drag, and delete ``Rect`` glyphs on one or more renderers by editing the underlying ``ColumnDataSource`` data.
+Like other drawing tools, you must pass the renderers to be edited as a list:

 .. code-block:: python